 Authentication

-If you're here, chances are your web application is about to be flooded with millions of users (or, realistically, maybe one person every other week).
-Either way, you'll need a basic authentication layer to:
+If you're here, chances are your web application needs users.
+Even if it's just one person every other week, you'll need a basic authentication layer to:

 So here are my top picks:

-- Pre-built auth components with multi-factor auth and social logins.
+Clerk offers pre-built auth components with multi-factor auth and social logins.
+Free tier covers 50,000 monthly retained users, advanced features are paid.

 Here's my GitHub project using Auth.js.